 Don’t laugh, but it could be that Nirvana is something like sitting in West Potomac Park on a beautiful day in spring.
 This past Sunday was one of those near-perfect days in DC: Bright warm sun, low humidity, slight breeze.
 I sat facing the river, the encouraging cheers of softball players and clink of the metal bat finding contact with the ball perforating the silence.
+I regretted not bringing my new skateboard to the park.
+I’d come across that one at globo surf and took an instant liking for it.
 A little girl wandered around to my right, collecting pieces of grass in an over-stuffed plastic bag.
 A father led another little girl, no more than 2 years old, by the hand through the weeping branches of the river-side trees.
 People all around the park were having picnics, pushing strollers, jogging, biking, barbecuing.

 West Potomac Park stretches from the Washington Monument to the Lincoln Memorial and down to include the FDR Memorial, the Jefferson Memorial, the Korean War Memorial and–of course–some 3,000 Cherry Blossom trees.
 The Tidal Basin, the oblong pool south of the Washington Monument and north of the Jefferson, is an artificial inlet that culls water from the Potomac and the Washington Channel.
 Old-school romancers may be seen paddling around the basin in those paddleboat contraptions.